 The size of your garden tools and the size of your everyday storage space (such as a shed or garage) will inform the size of your organizer.
 If you have a larger space, you may decide that a corner rack is the best option for you.
-However, “if you’re tight on storage space, try a wall-mounted garden tool rack or pegboard which can be installed on any wall—indoors or out,” says Gill.
+However, “if you’re tight on storage space, try a wall-mounted garden tool rack or pegboard which can be installed on any wall—indoors or out,” says Shira Gill, author of Minimalista.
 Notably, pegboards allow for customization, thanks to the many accessories available for organizing an array of different supplies of all shapes and sizes.

 If your organizer is a stationary rack or pegboard, look for materials like steel and solid wood finished with a waterproof coating, which will withstand numerous heavy tools when mounted on the wall.